zuplo/docs/docs/articles/step-4-deploying-to-the-edge.md

 You can choose the organization in the dropdown and choose a repo name (it doesn't have to be the same as the project name, but that is a good practice).
+Make sure the repo you select is either an empty one or one that hosts a Zuplo project.

 If you've already installed the
 [Zuplo GitHub App](https://github.com/apps/zuplo/installations/new) your project